TahaZoabi/TahaZoabi/README.md

 # Hi there, I'm Taha Zoabi! 👋

-I'm a passionate Software Engineering student with a strong interest in mastering Java for algorithms and problem-solving.
-I enjoy diving into various technologies and frameworks to build exciting projects.
-Currently, I'm also exploring full-stack web development with HTML, CSS, and JavaScript.
+Aspiring Software Engineer!

 ## About Me

-- 🔭 I’m currently learning and working on projects in Java and full-stack web development.
-- 🌱 I’m expanding my skills in Java, algorithms, and problem-solving.
-- 💼 Open to collaboration on Java projects and algorithms challenges.
-- 📫 How to reach me: range.dev7@gmail.com
+“Enthusiastic and detail-oriented software engineering student with a solid foundation in Java programming.
+Skilled in building robust applications, applying best coding practices, and problem-solving.
+Passionate about learning new technologies and contributing to impactful projects.”
 ## Skills

+- JAVA
-- Programming Languages: Java, JavaScript
+- JavaScript
-- Web Technologies: HTML5, CSS3
-- IDEs: JetBrains IntelliJ IDEA, WebStorm
+- HTML && CSS
-- Version Control: Git
+- Git && GitHub
+- Linux
+- Virtual Machines
+- Object Orinted Programming

 ## Projects